Jimmy Jones (pianist)

-James Henry Jones (December 30, 1918, Memphis, Tennessee – April 29, 1982, Burbank, California) was an American jazz pianist and arranger.
+James Henry Jones (December 30, 1918 – April 29, 1982) was an American jazz pianist and arranger.

 Biography

-Jones was born in Memphis but raised in Chicago.
+Jimmy Jones was born in Memphis, Tennessee on December 30, 1918.
+He grew up in Chicago.
 As a child, he learned guitar and piano.
 Jones notes that playing guitar "influenced my piano harmonically ... in thinking in terms of groups of notes rather than single lines ....
 [W]hen I played guitar it was more or less in a chord style like Wes Montgomery's."

 Jones worked in Chicago orchestras from 1936 and played in a trio with Stuff Smith from 1943 to 1945.
 He made his first recordings, under Smith's leadership, in 1944.
 Following this, he played with Don Byas, Dizzy Gillespie (1945), J.C.
 Heard (1945–47), Buck Clayton (1946) and Etta Jones.
 He also recorded a series of piano solos in 1947, including Debussy's Clair de lune and works by Duke Ellington and Juan Tizol.
 Jazz critic Stanley Dance notes, "From the very beginning, Jones insisted, his greatest inspiration was Duke Ellington, and he had been encouraged in this by his parents, who took him to hear Ellington whenever he played in Chicago."
 Jones also particularly admired Art Tatum and considered him to be "the quintessential pianist."
 Anatol Schenker called Jones' 1947 solo recordings "extraordinary," noting his "delicate and highly personal use of block chords ....
 His playing on these solos makes one ponder whether Jimmy Jones played on a fragile keyboard made of glass."

 Jones accompanied Sarah Vaughan from 1947 to 1952 and then again from 1954 to 1958 after a long illness, becoming her musical director.
 In 1954, he made a trio recording, played on a classic album with Vaughan and Clifford Brown, and accompanied the latter on his European tour.
 Just a week after the Vaughan/Brown album, he recorded another classic album with Brown and Helen Merrill.
 In 1958, he accompanied Anita O'Day in her celebrated appearance at the Newport Jazz Festival, documented in the film Jazz on a Summer's Day, and worked with other singers such as Dakota Staton, Pat Suzuki, and Morgana King around this time.
 Jones enjoyed the challenge of being an accompanist and said, "You always have to be musically aware.
 Listen to the great accompanists—Bobby Tucker with Billy Eckstine, Hank Jones with Ella, Ellis Larkins.
 They illustrate what I mean."